 10. Test a proposed packaging change to industry standards.

 The UPS Packaging Guidelines site provides general guidelines on proper packaging materials and techniques.
 All packaged products should be tested in accordance with the International Safe Transit Association's (ISTA) Test Procedure 3A to ensure adequate package protection.
-Contact the Package Design and Test Lab to learn about having your product packaging tested.
+Contact UPS® Packaging Solutions to learn about having your product packaging tested.